lukechikkala/zactrack-Documentation/Setup/zt_Setup.md

 ```
 10. Ensure the stage is empty.

-## Adding Anchors in ZacTrack App
+## Adding Anchors in zactrack App
-1. Open the ZacTrack app on the Android Tablet.
+1. Open the zactrack app on the Android Tablet.
 2. Tap on the `⋮` on the top-right corner, followed by `New Show` and chose Empty Show.
 3. Go to `Show Editor` → `Points`.
 4. Ensure all 8 Anchors are detectable here.<br>